lisenhatson/dwm/README.md

 - [shiftview](https://dwm.suckless.org/patches/nextprev/): Cycle through tags (<kbd>super+g/;</kbd>).
 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/): Gaps allowed across all layouts.
 - [swallow patch](https://dwm.suckless.org/patches/swallow/): if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+> I have no idea why Luke did not link scratchpad, true fullscreen, and sticky windows patches.

 ### Lisen's additional patch

-- [attachdirection](https://dwm.suckless.org/patches/attachdirection): New clients attach at the bottom of the stack instead of the top.
+- [Attachdirection](https://dwm.suckless.org/patches/attachdirection): New clients attach at the bottom of the stack instead of the top.
-- [barpadding](https://dwm.suckless.org/patches/barpadding/): adds padding to dwm bar for looks.
+- [Barpadding](https://dwm.suckless.org/patches/barpadding/): adds padding to dwm bar for looks, I'm not using it by default.
+- [Xrdb](https://dwm.suckless.org/patches/xrdb/): I did not realize xresources' patch, but this will force dwm to read ```dwm.*``` variables.
+- [Systray](https://dwm.suckless.org/patches/systray/): Manually patched systray that bloats the code.

-## Installation for newbs
+## Installation

 ```bash
 git clone https://github.com/LisenHatson/dwm.git